platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

 | Runtime   | `--visible-runtime` | `true`  | Whether the variable is available at runtime. |
 | Build     | `--visible-build`   | `true`  | Whether the variable is available at build time. |

-So if you want the `foo` variable to be visible at build time but hidden during runtime, you can set it like this:
+So if you want the `foo` variable to be visible at build time but hidden during runtime, you can set it by running the following command:

 ```bash
 platform variable:create --level project --name foo --value bar --visible-build true --visible-runtime false
 ```

 You can also change the variable options after you create them (except for sensitive values, which can't be set to non-sensitive).
 For example, to make the `foo` variable visible at runtime and hidden during the build, run this command:

 ```bash
 platform variable:update foo --visible-build false --visible-runtime true